Pneumococcal disease is an illness caused by infection with the bacterium (‘germ’) Streptococcus pneumoniae.

 – 23vPPV (Pneumovax 23) is registered for use in children aged ≥2 years and in adults.

-Pneumococcal vaccination is recommended for all children < 5 years of age and is funded by the National Immunisation Program.
-Children > 5 years and adults with medical conditions associated with an increased risk of invasive pneumococcal disease should receive pneumococcal vaccinations.
-Non-indigenous adults ≥ 65 years and Indigenous adults ≥ 50 years should routinely be offered pneumococcal vaccination.
-The type and number of doses of pneumococcal vaccination vary in different age groups and risk groups.
+Pneumococcal disease vaccination is recommended for all children < 5 years of age and is funded by the National Immunisation Program.
+Children > 5 years and adults with medical conditions associated with an increased risk of invasive pneumococcal disease should receive pneumococcal disease vaccinations.
+Non-indigenous adults ≥ 65 years and Indigenous adults ≥ 50 years should routinely be offered pneumococcal disease vaccination.
+The type and number of doses of pneumococcal disease vaccination vary in different age groups and risk groups.
 See the Australian Immunisation Handbook for further details.

 23vPPV is not routinely recommended for pregnant or breastfeeding women – deferral of vaccination with 23vPPV until after delivery is recommended unless there is an increased risk of IPD.
 23vPPV may be given to breastfeeding women.